Difference Between Accountant and Actuary

 - A person can specialize in chartered accountancy, cost accountancy, and become tax accountants, payroll clerks, general ledger accountants or inventory accountants.
 Certified Public Accountant is the most prestigious certification an accountant may choose to pursue.
 Before a person can audit the books of a company a CPA license is mandatory.

 - Let’s now understand the role of an actuary, a person who is a business professional managing and assessing the risks of a financial venture like of risky investments and insurance policies is known as an actuary.

-- They are expert in assessing the financial risk of a situation using financial theory, probability, and computer science.
+- They are experts in assessing the financial risk of a situation using financial theory, probability, and computer science.
 To determine the relative risk of various decisions private and public institutions rely heavily on actuarial science before actuaries are allowed to practice they are tested and trained extensively.

 - Insurance companies and a lot of investment banks appoint several actuaries on a full-time basis.
 Actuarial science is basically applicable in a business where there is uncertainty or risks.
 Currently, actuarial science is one of the fastest-growing and better-paying segments in the United States.